Sumanthjois/DataBox/README.md

   ```
 **Using DataBox this whole bunch of code can be reduced to one line.
 For example:**
   ```
-              Data data = new Data(Driver,Database_Url);
+              DataBox data = new DataBox(Driver,Database_Url);
               data.preparedInsert(TableName,values);
   ```

 * Where:
-  * Data: is the class which will help you to do all type of interactions with the DataBase.
+  * DataBox: is the class which will help you to do all type of interactions with the DataBase.
   * Database_Url: is the url of the Database you want to connect to.
   * TableName: is the table you want to insert data into.
   * values: is of type Map.
 For example: